-I grow tired of the same breakfast meals so I wanted to make something more interesting.
+I had grown tired of the same breakfast meals, so I wanted to make something more interesting.
 This fresh and flavorful omelet comes with a versatile sauce that can also be used as a nacho dip or topping, over mashed potatoes or inside burritos.—Susan Kieboam, Streetsboro, Ohio

 Wake up your taste buds with the yummy flavors of warm refried beans, salsa and shredded cheese.
 Whip up this satisfying hot breakfast in 15 minutes flat.
 Spice it up with a hot salsa, or add sizzling cooked bacon for a smoky twist. —Teresa Gunnell, Lovettsville, Virginia

 When our children were young, I prepared this recipe regularly because it's fast and easy.
 Loaded with cheese, Italian sausage, fresh mushrooms and garlic, the recipe makes two omelets, but the ingredients can easily be increased to suit larger families.—Catherine Fontana, Fox Lake, Illinois